-Salary Assistance
+Salary assistance

-BEST salary assistance is provided as a contribution to the salary of full-time and part-time military compensation advocates who help you with claims for compensation or benefits.
+BEST salary assistance is provided as a contribution to the salary of full-time and part-time military compensation advocates who help with claims for compensation or benefits.
+Salary assistance may also contribute to employee on-costs such as superannuation, leave entitlements, redundancy payments or other salary related expenses.
 Salary assistance is also available as a contribution to the salary of administrative officers who support advocates undertaking military compensation work.